Pro-Forma Financial Statements Definition

 In accounting, pro-forma financial statements are hypothetical financial reports that show either forecasts of or alterations to actual financial statements.
-Pro forma financial statements show the financial statements of a company in a hypothetical scenario that has not yet been realized or that represents a modification of the actual financial statements.
-Pro forma reporting is useful for showing what a proposed company would look like or for removing unusual or nonrecurring items from a financial report.
+Pro-forma financial statements show the financial statements of a company in a hypothetical scenario that has not yet been realized or that represents a modification of the actual financial statements.
+Furthermore, pro-forma reporting is useful for showing what a proposed company would look like or for removing unusual or nonrecurring items from a financial report.

 What is Pro-Forma?

-What is proforma?
+What is pro-forma?
 In Latin, pro forma means for the sake of form.
-Pro forma projections or pro forma reports are simply modified versions of actual financial statements that are made for the sake of showing what these documents would look like under certain hypothetical scenarios.
+Additionally, pro-forma projections or pro forma reports are simply modified versions of actual financial statements that are made for the sake of showing what these documents would look like under certain hypothetical scenarios.